Solowise130/AirBnB_clone/README.md

 Welcome to the AirBnB clone project!

-Background Context
+This is a collaborative project between I (Solomon Iniodu) and a colleague (Chioma Williams) in the ALX cohort-9 SE Program.

+BACKGROUND CONTEXT

 First step:
-I Wrote a command interpreter to manage my AirBnB objects.
+A command interpreter was written to manage this objects.

 This is the first step towards building my first full web application: The AirBnB clone is a project I intend to implement in subsequent projects such as;
 *HTML/CSS templating
 *Database storage